xinjin/course-net-assignment/assignment4/README.md

    ```bash
    ./send.py 10.0.1.10 "P4 is cool"
    ```
+   Run the above command line several times.
-   The message will not be received.
+   The message will not be received by `h2` or `h3`.
 5. Type `exit` to leave each XTerm and the Mininet command line.

 The message was not received because each switch is programmed with